 Melatonin is most well-known as a supplement to help us sleep.
 How could this help our dogs?
 And, more importantly, how could it help a dog with cancer?
+Sleep is a precious commodity for dogs with cancer.
+However, even if your dog’s cancer has progressed to the point where he is no longer able to sleep, he may still be experiencing some of the same problems as his healthy counterparts.

 Overall Benefits of Melatonin for Dogs

-Melatonin is an useful supplement to give your dog in many cases.
+Melatonin is a useful supplement to give your dog in many cases.
 Melatonin’s sedative properties make it beneficial for calming and soothing stressed pets.
 Melatonin helps your pet’s mood and anxiety concerns, such as hyperactivity, restlessness, separation anxiety, and phobias like as loud sounds, to improve.

 Melatonin can help your dog de-stress, relax, and sleep comfortably before stressful occasions such as thunderstorms, fireworks, or leaving the house.
-It can also assist senior dogs with insomnia get back into a more regular sleeping pattern.
+It can also assist senior dogs with insomnia to get back into a more regular sleeping pattern.

 Melatonin has been shown to alleviate some of the symptoms of mild Cushing’s disease, a hormonal imbalance that affects dogs.
 Finally, because melatonin increases hair development, it’s an effective supplement for dogs suffering from alopecia.